Whale Watching in Sonoma County: Bodega Head & Beyond

-The annual north-to-south gray whale migration along Sonoma County's coast peaks during the winter months, with good opportunities for whale-spotting.
+The annual north-to-south gray whale migration along Sonoma County's coast peaks during the winter months, with good opportunities for whale spotting.

 There's something about seeing one of these beautiful and massive creatures gliding through the ocean that brings out a sense of wonder in spectators.
 You'll see tiny tots and regal elders alike shouting with excitement: "Look, a whale!" or "It's spouting!"
-People seem willing to wait endlessly to catch even a far-off glimpse of a whale, and the sight of one close to shore can make the day.
+People seem willing to wait endlessly to catch even a far-off glimpse of a whale, and the sight of one close to shore can easily make your day.

 Written by Sonoma Insider Suzie Rodriguez.